pol-rivero/doot/README.md

 # doot

-A fast and simple dotfiles manager that just gets the job done.
+A fast, simple and intuitive dotfiles manager that just gets the job done. **[Should you try it?](https://github.com/pol-rivero/doot/wiki/Should-I-use-doot%3F)**

 ## Install

 <details>
 <summary>Arch Linux, Manjaro, and other Arch-based distributions</summary>

+&nbsp;
 Simply install `doot-bin` from the AUR:

 |Pre-compiled binary|Build from source|Latest Git commit|